teamwork523/Cross-layer-tool/README.md

 - *PCAPPacket.py*

-  It was only used for mapping the time stamp between QCAT and converted PCAP file.
+  It was only used for mapping the timestamp between QCAT and converted PCAP file.
   Not very useful at this point.

 - *PCAPParser.py*